 The preference of the authority between priority and quota mechanisms is governed by its risk aversion over the number of admitted minority students: there is a cutoff value such that quotas are preferred when risk aversion exceeds this threshold and priorities are otherwise preferred.
 On the one hand, by mandating a minimal level of minority admissions, quotas guarantee a level of diversity.
 On the other hand, as relatively more minority students receive the resource in the states in which they have relatively higher scores, priorities positively select minority students.
 Adaptive priority mechanisms optimally exploit the guarantee effects of quotas and the positive selection effects of priorities, and are always optimal.
+In a price-theoretic sense, this is analogous to the idea that firms setting either a price or a quantity is typically suboptimal and it is better to set an entire supply function (for a review of the literature on supply functions, see Rostek and Yoon, 2023).

-Dominance, Stability, and Efficiency with Multiple Authorities.
-While the singleauthority model is relevant for studying settings with a single resource, in many markets there are multiple authorities who control heterogeneous resources (e.g., school seats) over which agents have heterogeneous preferences.
-We generalize our analysis to this setting and show that APM arise under both cooperative (stability) and non-cooperative (dominantstrategy equilibrium) solution concepts.
-We first show that there is a unique stable allocation.
+Multiple Authorities and Stable Allocations.
+While the single-authority model is relevant for studying settings with a single resource, in many markets there are multiple authorities who control heterogeneous resources (e.g., school seats) over which agents have heterogeneous preferences.
+We generalize our analysis to this setting and show that there is a unique stable allocation.
 This constitutes a methodological contribution as we establish the uniqueness of stable allocations in continuum economies in which there are multiple socioeconomic groups and authorities have non-linear preferences over the composition of the agents that they admit.
 Importantly, this means that authorities have endogenous preferences over various agents: how an authority ranks one agent relative to another depends on the representation of their groups in the ultimate allocation.
 Moreover, we characterize this unique stable allocation and show that a mechanism is consistent with stability if and only if it coincides with the single-authority-optimal APM.
-Furthermore, when authorities sequentially admit agents, each authority using its single-authority-optimal APM is a dominant strategy and implements the unique stable matching.
-These results imply that one could advise authorities to use APMs with confidence that outcomes will be stable and that they could do no better under any alternative mechanism.
-This notwithstanding, the decentralized allocation under single-authority optimal APM is not utilitarian efficient for the authorities.
-To remedy this, we propose a modification of APM for centralized markets that yields utilitarian efficient allocations for the authorities.
+Furthermore, if all authorities use the optimal APM to determine the set of admitted agents, then the widely used Deferred Acceptance (DA) algorithm implements the unique stable matching.